poupeaua/otary/docs/quickstart.md

 You can play around with this code in a script or a Jupyter notebook to explore to the full power of Otary.

-## Go further
+## Going further

-You can explore more
+You can explore more examples, tutorials and advanced functionalities in the [Learn](../learn/) section.

+You can also jump to the [API Reference](../api/) to look for specific methods and classes or to get a deeper understanding of the library.